 Homeroom teachers (professeurs principaux) have access to individual students' online agendas to manage assignment schedules for their class and avoid overload.
 Student Council representatives are also involved in helping manage the scheduling of major assignments.
+In lessons, Homeroom and classes like Study Skills, students engage in activities which explicitly focus on self-management skills, including motivation, time management and study strategies.

-8.3.
+7.2.
 Unassessed work